ajitgoud/FinTrade/README.md

 - Edit `config.py` to customize settings such as data sources and report formatting.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Feedback

 Feel free to [submit issues](https://github.com/yourusername/fintrade/issues) or [create pull requests](https://github.com/yourusername/fintrade/pulls) to improve this project.

----

-Brief Description (50-100 words):

-**Fintrade** is a Python-based automation tool that simplifies financial data analysis.
-It connects to the National Stock Exchange (NSE), retrieves real-time data, and generates daily stock and indices chart reports in PDF format.
-Using Pandas and web scraping techniques, Fintrade performs backend computations to provide valuable insights into the financial markets.
-Customize settings in the `config.py` file to tailor the tool to your needs.
-Start simplifying your financial analysis with Fintrade today!